How to Build Trust with a Feedback Program

 A key part of building trust and buy-in from your employees is letting them know they’re heard.
 But what happens when you aren’t ready to take action yet?
 How can you respond to their feedback in a way that emphasizes it’s valued, but also acknowledges that the work in that area is ongoing?

-We talked about empathy often, but it’s about truly listening and relating to the thoughts and emotions of the people who are sharing feedback.
-By providing clear, transparent responses to driver feedback, you can reassure them that their feedback is being taken under advisement, not ignored.
+We talk about empathy often, but it’s about truly listening and relating to the thoughts and emotions of the people who are sharing feedback.
+By providing clear, transparent responses to employee feedback, you can reassure them that their feedback is being taken under advisement, not ignored.

 Revolutionize your company culture and your worker retention rates by improving communication and engagement.